salcedoe/MtMdocs/docs/setup/computerSetup.md

 # Settings for your Computer

+There are some settings you can set on your computer that will make muddling through  MATLAB a little easier.

 ## Turn on File Extensions

 A file extension identifies the type of file and is typically part of a file name.
 The extension follows a period in the name.
 For example, a PDF file might be called something like